-Southerners take great pride in the traditional Mint Julep, and the very thought of making a non-alcoholic version would likely seem like sacrilage to many Julep enthusiasts.
+Southerners take great pride in the traditional mint julep, and the very thought of making a nonalcoholic version might seem like sacrilege to many julep enthusiasts.
 The cornerstone ingredients of this cocktail have always been good bourbon and fresh mint.
-So the question begs, how can someone make a Julep without the alcoholic component and still have it taste like it should?
+So the question begs, how can someone make a julep without the alcoholic component and still have it taste like it should?

-The honest answer is that the resulting drink won't really taste like a true Julep without the bourbon, but it can still be a pleasing drink that honors the original while still providing that delightfully cooling tickle across your tongue.
-If you really want to mix a non-alcoholic Mint Julep, it's certainly worth it to give one of the following recipes a try.
+The honest answer is that the resulting drink won't taste exactly like a true julep because it doesn't contain bourbon, but it can still be a pleasing drink that honors the spirit of the original while still providing that delightfully cooling tickle across your tongue.
+If you really want to mix a nonalcoholic mint julep, it's certainly worth it to give one of the following recipes a try.